 The same blindness that plagued the disciples has permeated the hearts and minds of mankind ever since.
 The world has either ignored or dismissed this wonderful Good News of Christ's sacrifice to pay the ransom price for the sins of the world and His subsequent resurrection from the dead, ensuring God's faithful that just as He is risen from the dead, so shall we rise to live with Him through all eternity.
-The world and our sinful nature says: "It's nonsense;" "It's unbelievable;" Our sensibilities tell us that if something seems too good to be true, then it probably is too good to be true.
+The world and our sinful nature says: "It's too much to believe;" "It seems to be an idle tale."
+Our sensibilities tell us that if something seems too good to be true, then it probably is too good to be true.